Enabling Confident Purchases on Amazon

 Missing Details Disrupt Decisions

-When essential information isn’t clearly visible, users hesitate or leave, undermining trust.
+When key information isn’t visible, users hesitate or leave.

 "If I have to dig for the info, I usually just go back and pick something else."